 Acceptance to the Ronald Reagan Memorial Internship Program is contingent upon satisfactory completion of our application, a schedule compatible with CWA office hours and needs, qualification within the program parameters, and final selection by our committee.
-We accept up to four interns for the summer, fall and spring sessions.
+We accept up to t interns for the summer, fall and spring sessions.

 The Real World

 You’ll develop your “real work” experience through professional hands-on projects that utilize your skills and interests.
 We accept interns from any field of study to work in any of these five areas: